starlake-ai/starlake/docs/docs/examples/extract.md

 ```

-### Example 2: Extract only the selected tables from the `PUBLIC`schema and onbly the selected columns from the `votes` table.
+### Example 2:
+Extract only the selected tables from the `PUBLIC`schema and only the selected columns from the `votes` table.
 ```yaml
 jdbc-schema:
   connection: "h2-sample-db" # Connection name as defined in the connections section of the application.conf file